Lockheed Martin's quarterly profit handily beats estimates

 Net income more than doubled to $2.40 billion, or $7.93 per share, in the third quarter ended Sept.
 25, from $865 million, or $2.77 per share, a year earlier.

+"Most investors who take a look at the trading chart will conclude that this result is more than enough for a stock that has underperformed sharply of late," Barclays analyst Carter Copeland said in a research note.

-Net income included a one-time special cash payment of $1.8 billion from the company's $5 billion tax-free deal to merge its information systems business with Leidos Holdings earlier this year.
+Lockheed's net income included a one-time special cash payment of $1.8 billion from the company's $5 billion tax-free deal to merge its information systems and global solutions business with Leidos Holdings Inc (LDOS.N) earlier this year.

+The company said it expected 2017 net sales to increase by 7 percent compared to 2016.
+The company also said it expected business segment operating margins to be between 10 and 10.5 percent.

 Net sales rose to $11.55 billion from $10.06 billion a year earlier.

-(Reporting by Rachit Vats in Bengaluru; Editing by Saumyadeb Chakrabarty and Sayantani Ghosh)
+Reporting by Rachit Vats in Bengaluru and Mike Stone in Washington; Editing by Sayantani Ghosh and Tom Brown